 The map below shows areas where native Liatris pycnostachya, Prairie Blazing Star, Kansas Gayfeather grow wild but it can be planted and will grow over a much wider area than shown.
 USDA plant hardiness zones 3 to 9.

-Use the chart below for shipping charges on Liatris pycnostachya, Prairie Blazing Star, Kansas Gayfeather flower seeds, to order copy the order form or email questions, comments & orders to email@example.com
+Use the chart below for shipping charges on Liatris pycnostachya, Prairie Blazing Star, Kansas Gayfeather flower and our other native wildflower seeds

-Please contact us by email with your address for shipping charges & availability on potted plants
+email with your zip code and number of plants for shipping charges and availability on potted plants

 We accept payment by check, money order, and through Paypal